-The Urban League of Palm Beach County and our partners are planning our third drive-through food distribution on Oct.
-3, starting at 7:30 am, at our headquarters in West Palm Beach.
+The Urban League of Palm Beach County and our partners are planning our 19th Annual Thanksgiving drive-through food distribution on Nov.
+21, starting at 7:30 am, at our headquarters in West Palm Beach.
 We need volunteers.
 To learn more, please contact: Soulan Johnson at 561-833-1461 Ext 3002.
+See event flyer.

 ULPBC Launches Foundation and Support Initiative

 The Urban League of Palm Beach County has launched the Urban League of Palm Beach County Foundation, as well as the Gifts of Gratitude initiative, to support our work in assisting African Americans and other minorities in the achievement of social and economic equality.
 READ MORE